INNOVATION-CLUB-BIUST/SmartStudy/backend/functions/API_TESTING.md

 - Wrong token - make sure you copied correctly

 ### "Connection refused" or "Could not resolve host"
-- Emulator not running - run `npm run serve` in backend/functions
+- Emulator not running - run `firebase emulators:start` from project root
 - Wrong URL - check it's `127.0.0.1:5001` not `localhost:5001`

 ### get-token.html says "Not logged in"